JGIBristol/robust-open-analysis-r/setup.md

 1. [R](https://www.r-project.org/) - The R programming language
 1. [RStudio](https://www.rstudio.com/) - Intergrated Development Environment for R

+## Connect Rstudio and Git

-Finally, please make sure that Rstudio can find Git.
-The instructions [here](https://happygitwithr.com/rstudio-see-git.html) will help you check (and set-up if necessary).
-If you cannot make this work, in time for the session, then please sign up for an account with [RStudio Cloud](https://rstudio.cloud).
+We will be using Rstudio's integrated version control.
+In order to do this, you will need to make sure that Rstudio can find Git.
+This is not easy to do in the lesson, so __please do this ahead of time__, as you may need the support of your IT department if you don't have administration rights on your machine.
+The instructions [here](https://happygitwithr.com/rstudio-see-git.html) will help you check if this is already done (and how to set it up if necessary).
+If you cannot make this work before the session, then please sign up for an account with [RStudio Cloud](https://rstudio.cloud).

 ## Packages in R